luozm/helper/content/authors/peter/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Pittsburgh
+- name: School of Computing and Information, University of Pittsburgh
   url: "http://sci.pitt.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: Peter has been working in the field of adaptive, user modeling, and intelligent user interfaces for over 30 years.

 interests: